Minimalism is only for single white guys in their twenties with no kids and no family and no obligations, right?

 But the truth is that minimalism can work for anyone.

-I really want to embrace a minimalist lifestyle, but my husband/wife/children/partner/friends/family isn’t on board with me.
+I really want to embrace a minimalist lifestyle, but my partner, friends, family, and coworkers aren’t on board with me.
 What should I do?

 It’s true, not everyone in your life is going to say “Minimalism?
 That sounds great!
 Where do I sign up?”
 In fact, it’s often the opposite.
 The two of us have been asked if we joined a cult, if we were going through a phase, if we were experiencing an early mid-life crisis, and many other strange questions from people we love and care about.

 When some people first hear about minimalism, they don’t understand it.
 To them it sounds vaguely occult, unreasonable, outside the status quo, and far away from the comfort zone of the average consumer.
 In other words, they don’t see why it is a necessary tool to live a more meaningful life.